Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 # Psyshock Physics

-Psyshock is a build-your-own-physics-engine toolkit with a powerful spatial query API and various simulation building blocks and utilities to provide complete control over all things spatial and physics.
+Psyshock is a build-your-own-physics-engine toolkit with a powerful spatial query API and various simulation building blocks to provide complete control over all things spatial and physics.

+While the API is lower-level than a typical physics engine, Psyshock allows you to sculpt a spatial query and/or physics engine suited for your project with better performance and gameplay ergonomics than a traditional game engine can provide.

 Check out the [Getting Started](Getting%20Started%20-%20Part%201.md) series!